-COVID-19 job hub & relocation assistance - by state (click here)
+COVID-19 job hubs & relocation assistance & bonuses - by state (click here)

-If you are in Western Australia: The WA Government has launched an initiative to connect jobseekers with opportunities.
+Western Australia: The WA Government has launched an initiative to connect jobseekers with opportunities.
 Please note, this initiative exists to provide information only and is not a recruitment service.
 Links to recruitment services can be found on the site https://studium.work/jobsinfoodandag and job ads are also posted to the Facebook page here: facebook.com/jobswafoodandag.

 - The Western Australian Government also has a Regional Travel and Accommodation Support Scheme, click here.

-If you are in Queensland: The Queensland Government has also launched an initiative to connect jobseekers with opportunities.
-Find more here: www.jobsfinder.qld.gov.au/ and also check out the #pickqld site and search under #pickqld on social media.
+Queensland: The Queensland Government has also launched an initiative to connect jobseekers with opportunities.
+Check out the #pickqld site and search under #pickqld on social media.

-If you are in New South Wales: The NSW Government has launched Help Harvest NSW to connect unemployed workers with farm work opportunities across NSW.
-Take a look at the site and see what job opportunities are around the corner, visit www.nsw.gov.au/covid-19/help-harvest-nsw.
+New South Wales: The NSW Government has launched Help Harvest NSW to connect unemployed workers with farm work opportunities across NSW.
+Take a look at the site and see what job opportunities are around the corner, visit nsw.gov.au/covid-19/help-harvest-nsw.
 You can also search via #HelpHarvestNSW on social media.

-If you are in South Australia: The South Australian Government has launched a job hub for seasonal work: www.seasonaljobs.sa.gov.au/.
+South Australia: The South Australian Government has launched a job hub for seasonal work: seasonaljobs.sa.gov.au/.
 PIRSA is also posting some job ads to the department’s Facebook feed here and you can search under SeasonalJobSA and #GetASeasonalJobSA as well.

 Tasmania: Tasmania encourages you to look for opportunities via the Harvest Trail (links above) but DPIPWE provides some great information about working on the harvest trail here and a seasonal crop chart here.